guidebook

 Go straight to source …

 Many HR and payroll teams are still spending needless hours trying to bring together information from different systems in multiple geographies.
-In fact, 45 percent of global payroll teams spend 21 or more hours reconciling data between HR and payroll systems every week.3 Well over half of the typical person’s working hours.
+In fact, 41% of businesses would like to reduce manual effort by automating reconciliations between payroll and other business systems.1

 … to become a source of strategic input